Lewis County PUD Commissioners Approve the Budget with No New Rate Increases.

 “This is an outstanding outcome for the community, as customers are dealing with rising costs in many areas, their PUD rates will remain unchanged for the next two years,” added Roden.

-The budgets were both passed with Commissioners Rothlin and Michael Kelly voting in favor and Commissioner Tim Cournyer voting against.
+The budgets were both passed with Commissioners Rothlin and Michael Kelly voting in favor and Commissioner Tim Cournyer voting against them.